ornl-training/python-with-uv/index.md

 - Install Python packages as command line tools.
 - Create a reproducible and maintainable Python environment for collaborative project development.

+## What is uv?

+The uv tool is a fast Python package and project manager tool written in Rust.
+It is developed by Astral who also created ruff (linting and formatting) and ty (type checker).
+It replaces tools like pip, tox, conda, pipenv, poetry, pdm, pipx, and more.
+Different versions of Python can easily be managed with uv.
+A global cache is utilized for dependencies to prevent excessive package downloads and disk usage.
+It is the most simple and easiest way to install Python and run Python code and tools.